timsong-cpp/papers/2328_join_all_ranges/join.md

 modify the handling of ranges of prvalue views, be applied retroactively to C++20 to simplify both specification and implementation.
-The use of `join_view` in the wild is likely rare because it is only shipped by libstdc++ as of the writing of this paper, and only as experimental.
+The use of `join_view` in the wild is likely rare because it is only shipped by libstdc++ as of the writing of R0 of this paper, and only as experimental.

 # Wording